-- i.
+- c.
+The current and proposed exit valuation approach is complex and non-transparent.
+It is not replicable, even with the assumptions disclosed.
+This means that employers cannot easily understand their underlying exposure to the Fund or the options available to them to manage risk.
+A gilts-based approach is more transparent and easily replicable and enables employers to understand and track their exit valuation. - d.
+WYPF previously adopted a gilts-based approach.
+We do not believe it was appropriate to move away from this approach and the WYPF should now consider reverting to the approach applied prior to 2021. - i.
 Whilst the previous consultation resulted in an improvement in exit positions for employers, had we had the chance to respond fully at the time (noting that it was a very short consultation, with little notice, held over the Christmas holiday period) we would have disagreed with the methodology even then. - ii.
 We understand the consultation on the exit debt basis in 2021 was driven by market conditions at the time.
-The environment has now changed and the conditions that drove the previous change are no longer relevant.

-In 2021, the Fund's view was index-linked gilt prices didn't represent value for money and so it wasn't appropriate to continue assuming that orphan exit liabilities would be backed by them.
-Whilst this may have helped reduce the cost of exit for employers at the time, we still consider it's appropriate to invest the assets in respect of settled liabilities with matching assets (i.e., an appropriate mix of index-linked bonds).
-Given the change in gilts prices, the Fund could now quite easily opt to back the orphan liabilities with gilts in a cost-efficient way, significantly reducing the level of risk for these liabilities.
+The environment has now changed and the conditions that drove the previous change are no longer relevant. - In 2021, the Fund's view was index-linked gilt prices did not represent value for money and so it was not appropriate to continue assuming that orphan exit liabilities would be backed by them.
+Whilst this may have helped reduce the cost of exit for employers at the time, we still consider it is appropriate to invest the assets in respect of settled liabilities with matching assets (i.e. an appropriate mix of index-linked bonds).
+Given the change in gilt prices, the Fund could now quite easily opt to back the orphan liabilities with gilts in a cost-efficient way, significantly reducing the level of risk for these liabilities.

 - iii.
-Has the WYPF considered reverting back to the gilts-based approach rather than trying to fix an approach that you believe is no longer working?
+Has the WYPF considered reverting back to the gilts based approach rather than trying to fix an approach that you believe is no longer working?
 The consultation, including the responses to our questions, does not provide any supporting evidence of the alternative approaches considered. - e.
-We are not comfortable with the fact that the Fund and Aon are presenting gilts as risky.
+We do not agree that with the assertion that the Fund and Aon are presenting gilts as risky.
 If you invest in gilts, but do not measure the liabilities using gilt yields then this creates funding risk, but this is an entirely unnecessary risk and should not be presented as a reason not to use a gilts-based approach.
 Even if you choose not to offer employers a low risk investment option (which we disagree with), the orphan liabilities should be invested in a low risk way.
-Also, reference to the crisis faced by trust based schemes in 2022 as being evidence of gilts being risky is not appropriate.
-This was not about gilts being risky if those schemes had been invested directly into gilts rather than LDI there would not have been a crisis for trust based schemes.
+Also, reference to the crisis faced by trust-based schemes in 2022 as being evidence of gilts being risky is not appropriate.
+This was not about gilts being risky - if those schemes had been invested directly into gilts rather than LDI there would not have been a crisis for trust based schemes.